 - Food Fire Friends

-This list does not include sites that could possibly climb into the top ten.
+This list excludes sites that could climb into the top ten.
 While these contenders exist, making such a list next year would require keeping conjecture to a minimum and merely illustrating trends that the current top ten sites would follow if the growth rates remained the same.

 A Dynamic Landscape

-The oldest site on this list formed twenty-three years ago, while the newest will celebrate its fourth anniversary later in the year.
+The oldest site on this list was formed seventeen years ago, while the newest will celebrate its third anniversary later in the year.
 Longevity is no guarantee of success in the online world.
-The largest site has more than 3,400 pages of unique content, while the smallest has just over 320 pages.
+The largest site has more than 3,000 pages of unique content, while the smallest has just over 200 pages.
 Search engines don’t necessarily favor a breadth of content.
-It doesn’t hurt, but the vast majority of traffic is focused on a small portion of a website’s overall content.
+It doesn’t hurt, but most of the traffic is focused on a small portion of a website’s overall content.

 Please note that competition for web users in this topic space has grown faster than the potential audience, as are the tools used by web developers and site authors to maximize search placement.

-Now, while social media platforms, podcasts, video sharing sites, and smart device apps have expanded the landscape, the humble website remains the primary source of attention and engagement for most online content creators.
+While social media platforms, podcasts, video-sharing sites, and smart device apps have expanded the landscape, the humble website remains the primary source of attention and engagement for most online content creators.
 That may wane over time.
 However, when presented with a question, most people turn to search engines for the answer.

 Speaking From Experience

 In 1997 I began authoring the website bbq.about.com.
 Seventeen months later, Google emerged.
 Then much later came Facebook, Youtube, Instagram, and all the others.
-While there were great barbecue & grilling sites in those days, the competition was low, and interest was continually growing.
-At its peak, my site (which I authored and had complete editorial control over) reached more than 4 million monthly users with page views exceeding 400,000 a day.
+While there were great barbecue & grilling sites in those days, the competition was low, though the interest was continually growing.
+At its peak, my site (which I authored and had complete editorial control over) reached more than 4 million monthly users, with page views exceeding 400,000 daily.
 To my knowledge, no other barbecue & grilling website has reached those numbers since.

 Working to build a popular website in the natal stage of search engines presented its challenges.
 I worked with individuals who would become the founders of Search Engine Optimization.
-I beta-tested data analytics systems and helped develop early prototypes of site metric measurements.
-I learned the value of data, and became an expert in statistical modeling and mathematics.
+Beta-tested data analytics systems and helped develop early prototypes of site metric measurements.
+I learned the value of data and became an expert in statistical modeling and mathematics.
 I worked very hard to succeed.

 But all that work took its toll.
-I worked primarily by myself at first then later with my writing partner.
-I was fortunate enough not to worry about operating advertising systems, web servers, or most of the guts of a large online presence early on.
+I worked primarily by myself at first, then later with my writing partner.
+And I was fortunate not to worry about operating advertising systems, web servers, or most of the guts of a large online presence early on.
 I authored an enormous compendium of content, traveled constantly, guided people through their barbecue experiences, taught classes, judged competitions, and appeared on TV, podcasts, radio shows, and in numerous publications worldwide.
-The days were long; averaging 80 to 100 hours a week.
+The days were long, averaging 80 to 100 hours a week.
 I worked on Christmas.
-I spent Thanksgiving morning answering panicked questions from first-time turkey cooks.
+Spending Thanksgiving morning answering panicked questions from first-time turkey cooks.
 I loved it, but it was exhausting.
-I, probably more than most, appreciate the dedication it takes to hit the top spot on any list.
+Probably more than most, I appreciate the dedication it takes to hit the top spot on any list.
 It’s no easy feat, with or without a team.